 Gunsmithing is a precise art.
 Your average Joe might be a bit at sea here.
-The weakest link in a shooting system is the connection of the riflescope whether the long range or the hunting or the rimfire or the thermal scope to the firearm.
-Scope mounts, rings, and bases make up this connection and unless these are fitted to a high degree of precision, even your high-end scope and rifle combination is pretty useless.
-In this article, we endeavor to methodically explain how to lap scope rings, an integral lesson for the health of your scope and for accurate shooting.
+The weakest link in a shooting system is the connection of the riflescope whether the long-range or the hunting or the rimfire or the thermal scope to the firearm.

 What Is Lapping?

-The procedure of lapping in layman’s lingo is taking two or more surfaces, putting on some sort of abrasive compound between them and generate friction between the parts.
-The desire is to smoothen and polish the surfaces and the process profiles the surfaces so they fit together better.
+The procedure of lapping in layman’s lingo is taking two or more surfaces, putting on some sort of abrasive compound between them, and generating friction between the parts.

-Lapping increases the surface contact between the scope tube and ring, and aligns the scope rings.
+Lapping increases the surface contact between the scope tube and ring and aligns the scope rings.
 So how is it done?

-The base and rings are assembled on a steel lapping bar, the abrasive compound, silicon carbide, aluminum oxide or alumina, and boron carbide being commonly used, is coated on the bar.
-The rings are tightened until the bar can move with resistance.
 The bar is then worked back and forth.
 The bar in conjunction with the compound knocks off the high spots and uneven patches polishing the ring surface in contact with the bar.
-Lapping is a sound practice increases the performance of some kinds of mounts especially windage adjustable ones.

 Getting a professional to do the job of lapping scope rings will cost you an arm and a leg.
 DIY is the answer to get going, buy a Scope Rings Align Lapping Kit.
-It’ll set you back by about $70 which is a cheap way to get the job done and also learn firsthand about your prized rifle.

 Things Needed for The Job